Besatkassaie/Differential-Maintenance-Engine/README.md

 This bundle is provided "as is" with no warranties, and the author in not liable for any damages from its use.

 ##### Remarks
-1. We are working to get the permission to release some parts of the code[^1] without which the code related to [functionalities](https://github.com/Besatkassaie/Differential-Maintenance-Engine#functionalities) 3, 4, 5, and 6 cannot be fully functional .
+1. We are working to get the permission to release some parts of the code[^1] without which the code related to [functionalities](https://github.com/Besatkassaie/Differential-Maintenance-Engine#functionalities) 3, 4, 5, and 6 cannot be fully functional.
+1. The runtime system designed by Morciano [^1] is available here: https://github.com/ae-mo/master-thesis/tree/master/project_sbt/arc
 2. We have adopted a Java class from the Gate code repository.
 The related license can be found here: https://gate.ac.uk/gate/licence.html
 3. We have modified XML parser provided by the [DBLP team](https://dblp.org/faq/How+to+parse+dblp+xml.html).
 The related license is in the body of the class.
 [^1]: Morciano, A. (2017).
 Engineering a runtime system for AQL